-A web application firewall (WAF) is one of the most important elements on your cybersecurity checklist, by monitor incoming traffic to help prevent severe cyberattacks to your site.
-Research and implement a WAF that specialize in OWASP top 10 attacks, including common bad bots, malicious traffic, harmful requests, and targeted attacks.
+A web application firewall (WAF) is one of the most important elements on your cyber security checklist, by monitor incoming traffic to help prevent severe cyber attacks to your site.
+Research and implement a WAF network that specializes in OWASP top 10 attacks, including common bad bots, malicious traffic, harmful requests, and targeted attacks.

 You should also proactively keep an eye out for random code that may appear, files that have been uploaded without your knowledge, unauthorized logins, etc. If you do find a weakness, you should patch it immediately before it can turn into a full-blown problem (aka a website compromise).